Referee1536/discord-rp-tutorial/README.md

 again, as Discord is still in the middle of processing your image.
 - Make sure your URLs (such as Discord Invites) start with `https://`.
 - If you renamed `index.js` to something else, then edit your `.bat` file to run `node file-name-here.js` instead of `node .`.
+- If double-clicking on the `.bat` file opens Notepad, right-click on it -> Open.
+If it still opens Notepad, read [this](https://stackoverflow.com/questions/4905708/batch-files-dont-run-theyre-being-opened-with-notepad/43068749#43068749).
 - If you receive an error when trying to launch your status, *read the error*, try to figure out what's causing the issue, and Google it.
     - For example, `Error: Cannot find module ...` means that the computer cannot find the location of the folder.
 Make sure you copied the right address and try again.
 If you're using a service like OneDrive, try storing the files locally.
-- If you used Notepad: check out [Esprima](https://esprima.org/demo/validate.html) and paste your code inside of the text field.
+- If you used Notepad, check out [Esprima](https://esprima.org/demo/validate.html) and paste your code inside of the text field.
 This will check for any syntax errors.

 If none of this helps, please join my [Discord Server](https://discord.gg/C85TrvGYUR) and create a Miscellaneous Help Ticket, found in the #contact-us channel.
 **Comments below will not be monitored.**